kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 	Writing good self-obfuscating software is hard.
 	There are a few ways, but essentially you need an installer package that carries the payload and an algorithm to insert the actual software in a randomized stub.
-	If you do it well, there is no way to characterize your package and it is, therefore, more difficult (if not borderline impossible) to detect automatically ([MagiskHide](https://github.com/topjohnwu/Magisk) did this exceptionally well, to the point that it is almost useless to try to achieve without switching to aggressive detection which kinda defeats the purpose)
+	If you do it well enough, there is no way to *easily* characterize your package and becomes more difficult (if not borderline unfeasible) to detect automatically.
+[MagiskHide](https://github.com/topjohnwu/Magisk) did this exceptionally well, to the point that it is almost useless to try to achieve fast detection.
+It can be done switching to more aggressive detection techniques, which kinda defeats the purpose of kevlar.
-	Doing slightly less than perfection will lead to detection.

 ## String matching